vishnudevk/calling-oracle-stored-procedures-with-cursors/README.md

-# Calling Oracle Stored Procedures with Cursors
+# Calling Oracle Stored Procedures with Cursors - Eclipselink

 Calling stored procedures is a major PITA, especially when they return cursors.
 This repositories demonstrates how one can do it.